scrutinously/chia-scripts/README.md

 Basic harvester performance\
 `getTransactions.sh`\
 Using the RPC server, export transactions from a wallet to a csv file.
+`tail.sh`\
+Tails the logs for harvester activity, adjusted display order and colors.

 ### farmStats.sh
 In a command line, run `./farmStats.sh` to automatically parse the latest log file.\